Cave of Swimmers: Later history

 Physical scientists who have been conducting research in the area drew a provisional link between the proposed swimming humans and two lakes that are 124 miles (or 200 km) south of the rock shelter.
 However, modern researchers such as Andras Zboray question whether the figures are swimming or not.
 He believes that the drawings are "clearly symbolic...with an unknown meaning".

 Other researchers such as German ethnologist Hans Rhotert, who was involved in rock art research in North Africa and the Middle East, was the first to interpret these drawings as being that of deceased people.
-Jean-Loïc Le Quellec Jean-Loic Quellec, a doctor of anthropology, ethnology and prehistory, agrees with Rhotert.
+Jean-Loïc Le Quellec, a doctor of anthropology, ethnology and prehistory, agrees with Rhotert.
 He has pointed out parallels to the Coffin Texts indicating that the figures are deceased souls floating in the waters of Nun.

 This is the same opinion confirmed by Egyptian anthropologist Yasser Al-Laithy in a field study of the cave.
 Dr. Al-Laithy believes that there is a clear similarity between the drawings of swimmers in the cave and the drawings of swimmers in Chapter Nine of the Book of Gates in the tomb of Ramesses VI.
 Therefore, the drawings of swimmers represent the souls of the dead swimming in the eternal waters of Nun.

 Due to similar artwork being found in nearby rock shelters, such as the Cave of Beasts, and the continuous line that the figures create extending across a majority of the rock shelter's interior has led researchers to believe that the art may display developing concepts that were later adapted to the configuration of the Nile valley.

 The rock shelter is mentioned in Michael Ondaatje's novel The English Patient.
 The film adaptation has a scene in it that has a guide describing in his native language to Almásy, who is portrayed as a character in both the novel and the film, the location that Almásy renders a drawing and includes some text that is then placed in the book that he keeps for himself.
 The rock shelter shown in the film is not the original but a film set created by a contemporary artist.

 Substantial portions of the rock shelter have been irreversibly damaged by visitors over the years, especially since the film was released in 1996.
 Fragments of the paintings have been removed as souvenirs and some surfaces have cracked after water was applied to "enhance" their contrast for photographs.
 Modern graffiti have been inscribed upon the wall and tourist littering is a problem.

 Steps have been taken to reduce future damage by training guides and clearing litter from the vicinity, but this important rock art site remains fragile and risks future disturbances as tourist traffic to the region increases.